 September 2009 - Pistorius is arrested and accused of common assault, but the case is thrown out because of a lack of evidence, according to police.
 The incident involved Pistorius allegedly slamming a door during a party, and a piece of the door falling off and hitting someone.

-September 2011 - At the IAAF World Championships in Daegu, South Korea, runs the opening 400m for the 4x400m relay to help South Africa qualify.
-Pistorius isn't selected to run the final but earns a silver medal for competing in the heats, becoming the first Paralympian to win a world championship medal.
+September 2011 - At the IAAF World Championships in Daegu, South Korea, Pistorius runs the opening 400m for the 4x400m relay to help South Africa qualify.
+He isn’t selected to run the final but earns a silver medal for competing in the heats, becoming the first Paralympian to win a world championship medal.

 September 2012 - Wins a silver medal and two gold medals at the London Paralympics.
 He sets Paralympic records for the 400m and the 4x100m relay.